10 Ways to Reduce Your Power Bill…

 - Get rid of electric appliance dependency- this can even go extreme.
 Just think of all the items you use in a week, or a day.
 Microwave, toaster, waffle maker, crock pot, rice maker, quesadilla maker, coffee maker, electric mixer… the list goes on.
 We live in a day in age where we have a “maker” or an appliance for everything.
 I find people fall on one end or the other, rarely in the middle.
 Either you can run 10+ appliances in a week or under 5 in a month.
 Either way, we can all be a little more frugal.
 Even if it means turning off the coffee pot after it’s made and using that thermos we got from Christmas last year that guarantee’s hot coffee up to 5 hours. 😉

 - Weatherize our home- Anything from caulking the windows, plastic around the windows, weather stripping air loss areas, door rugs or pillows, or even more.
+Simple weather stripping is very inexpensive and helps with heat loss and keeping homes cool in hot climates as well.
 This is another area many people do not know about.
 Some communities actually have programs that upgrade older homes and they redo your insulation with blown in insulation and cut down on your heat loss area.
 Simply check your area or local weatherization program.
 The worst response is no, we don’t have that in our area.

 - Change your filters- Yes, that can actually save you money.
 Your heating or air conditioning can run smoother, and it provides cleaner air to your home.
 (Scented now if you’d like too.)